tuokaikyle/portfolio/README.md

 ## Personal website

-A Personal website built using React, Tailwindcss and Firebase
+A serverless website built using React, Tailwindcss and Firebase.

-Greatly inspired by mldangelo's [personal-site](https://github.com/mldangelo/personal-site) repository.
+Steps to run:

+- `npm install`
+- Create a .env file at the root
+- Start a firebase project, and add the configuration of this project to the .env file.

 ### To be done